youssefaltai/gso/README.md

 accepts the parameter `action`.

-If you are familiar with [Redux](https://redux.js.org/), you probably already have an idea what actions are, they are pretty similar in GSO.
+If you are familiar with [Redux](https://redux.js.org/), you probably already have an idea what actions are, they are pretty similar in GSO, but they are **not** the same.

-Anyway, actions are objects that describe what kind of update should take place in application state.
+In both Redux and GSO, actions are objects that describe what kind of update should take place in application state.

-In Redux, every action had a unique name, and a payload that has all what's needed to make the corresponding update properly.
+In Redux, every action has a unique name, and a payload that has all what's needed to make the corresponding update properly.

 However, in GSO, actions are distinct objects that encapsulate state update logic.
+They are used by `Observable`s in their `apply()` method to update encapsulated state.

 If you are familiar with class diagrams, this might be useful: